 - Percussion (producing sounds, usually by tapping on specific areas of the body)

 Swartz MH, Swartz TH.
 The physical examination.
 In: Swartz MH, ed.
-Textbook of Physical Diagnosis.
+Textbook of Physical Diagnosis: History and Examination.
 8th ed.
 Philadelphia, PA: Elsevier; 2021:chap 6.